maulanaahmadarif/archive-your-ig/README.md

 ### How to run

-You only need a **public IG profile** in order to work.
+You only need a **public IG username** in order to work.
 Clone or download this package, open your terminal and run this command:

 ```
-python3 ig.py *your_open_ig_profile*
+python3 ig.py *username*
 ```

 ### TODO